Spider Veins: Causes, Symptoms, & Treatments

 - Leg restlessness, especially at night

 - Sensation of tingling, numbness, burning, or itching

 - Tenderness or redness surrounding impacted veins

 It is possible to experience spider vein pain symptoms without seeing any visible signs on the skin’s surface.

-Like varicose veins, spider veins are caused by vein disease.
-Risk factors that can cause spider veins are:
+Spider veins are caused by underlying vein disease.
+Risk factors that can impact your likelihood of developing vein disease include:

-- Pregnancy: Increased blood flow and extra weight can induce spider veins.
+- Pregnancy: Increased blood flow and extra weight during pregnancy can cause spider veins to develop.

-- Use of birth control pills: Influx of estrogen can weaken vein valves.
+- Use of birth control pills: An influx of estrogen can weaken vein valves.

 What Are the Risks of Spider Veins?

-Spider veins do not pose an immediate risk to your health, but over time can develop into more serious conditions if left untreated.
-These conditions include blood clots or deep vein thrombosis (DVT), which requires immediate medical attention.
+Spider veins do not usually pose an immediate risk to your health, but over time can develop into more serious conditions if left untreated.
+One potentially life-threatening issue is deep vein thrombosis (DVT), which requires immediate medical attention.
 Additionally, venous ulcers on your legs can put you at risk for infection.